openpnp/openpnp/GcodeDriver:-Command-Reference.md

 Example:
 ```
 G0 {X:X%.4f} {Y:Y%.4f} {Z:Z%.4f} {Rotation:E%.4f} F{FeedRate:%.0f} ; Send standard Gcode move
-M400 ; Wait for moves to complete before returning
 ```

 Make sure to check the axis designators.
 The rotation axis might be designated "A" instead of "E" in some controllers, so it must read {Rotation:A%.4f} instead.